rcushen/rcushen.github.io/about.md

 * Analysis of interesting datasets
 * Explorations of current-affairs economics issues

-Most of the computational heavy-lifting in each post is done in Jupyter Notebooks, using either Python or R. I do my best to include relevant code snippets, though more succinct script files for each post will be available on my Github.
+Most of the computational heavy-lifting in each post is using either Python or R. I do my best to include relevant code snippets, though more complete script files for each post will be available on my Github.
 All questions and comments are very welcome!